 We conduct our business in China solely through our subsidiaries and VIEs.
 Under current Chinese regulations, there are restrictions on the percentage interest foreign or foreign-invested companies may have in Chinese companies providing value-added telecommunications services in China, which include the provision of Internet content, online games and e-mail, e-commerce and other services.
-In addition, the operation by foreign or foreign-invested companies of advertising businesses in China is subject to government approval.
 In order to comply with these restrictions and other Chinese rules and regulations, NetEase, Inc. and certain of its subsidiaries have entered into a series of contractual arrangements for the provision of such services with certain affiliated companies, including Guangzhou NetEase, NetEase Advertising, Hangzhou Leihuo, as well as certain other affiliated entities.
 Under the contracts, we provide our Internet, e-mail and e-commerce applications, services and technologies and advertising services to Guangzhou NetEase, NetEase Advertising, Hangzhou Leihuo and certain other affiliated entities and they operate the NetEase online games, websites, the online advertising business as well the e-mail and e-commerce business.
-Guangzhou NetEase also has a majority-owned subsidiary, Youdao Computer, a search-related business operator, and a wholly-owned subsidiary, Wangyibao, the operator of our Wangyibao online payment platform.
+Guangzhou NetEase also has a wholly-owned subsidiary, Wangyibao, the operator of our Wangyibao online payment platform.
 For more information on these agreements, see Item 7.B.
-"Major Shareholders and Related Party Transactions."
+"Major Shareholders and Related Party Transactions-Related Party Transactions."

 Each of Guangzhou NetEase and NetEase Advertising is 99.0% beneficially owned by our founder, Chief Executive Officer and major shareholder, William Lei Ding, and 1.0% owned by one of our employees.
-Youdao Computer is 71.1% owned by Guangzhou NetEase and 28.9% owned by individuals who are employees of Youdao Computer.
+Youdao Computer, the operator of our online dictionary, online education and other cloud application services, is 71.1% owned by William Lei Ding and 28.9% owned by individuals who are or were employees of Youdao Computer.
 Wangyibao is 100.0% owned by Guangzhou NetEase.
 Hangzhou Leihuo is owned by two of our employees.
 We do not have any direct ownership interest in those companies.

 Under our agreements with Guangzhou NetEase, we have agreed to pay its operating costs.
-Under our agreements with NetEase Advertising and Hangzhou Leihuo, we have agreed to provide performance guarantees and guarantee loans for working capital purposes to the extent required by NetEase Advertising or Hangzhou Leihuo for their operations.
-Guangzhou NetEase, NetEase Advertising and Hangzhou Leihuo are each prohibited from incurring any debt without our prior approval.
+Under our agreements with NetEase Advertising, Hangzhou Leihuo and Youdao Computer, we have agreed to provide performance guarantees and guarantee loans for working capital purposes to the extent required by NetEase Advertising, Hangzhou Leihuo or Youdao Computer for their operations.
+Guangzhou NetEase, NetEase Advertising, Hangzhou Leihuo and Youdao Computer are each prohibited from incurring any debt without our prior approval.